Jaimeloeuf/SS/spec.md

 - Destructuring syntax

 ### Memory
-- SS will come with a GC, either with the runtime or part of the compiled executable
+- SS will come with a GC as part of its runtime
+    - The runtime will either be implemented by the interpreter
+    - Or linked to your source code as part of the final compiled executable like Go

 ## Operators
 ### logical